nguyensjsu/fa21-202-backend-beasts/individual_journals/alan_kuriakose.md

 * Implement player animation.
 * Add other required sounds to the game.

+### XP Core Value
+* Feedback - During the meeting, I gave my ideas about the game start screen, and I took feedback from my team members on the look and feel of the screen and designed the screen accordingly.

 ## Week 4 (22/11/2021 - 28/11/2021)

 ### Finished in This Week